LianneGahan/LigninFit/README.md

-# LigninFit: A companion package for Lignin-KMC to identify growth parameters based upon bond distribution data
+# LigninFit: A companion fitting and analysis package for Lignin-KMC
 ![image info](./logo.png)